Ownership of Rangers F.C.: Murray International Holdings

 Between 1988 and 2011 Scottish steel magnate David Murray was the owner of Rangers, after he had purchased the company for £6 million, via his company Murray International Holdings.

 During the late 1990s Murray increased the club's player transfer budget in an attempt to succeed in both domestic and European football.
 High-profile players such as Paul Gascoigne and Brian Laudrup joined the club during this time.
-After Dick Advocaat became manager, Murray again sanctioned some large transfer spending on players such as Tore Andre Flo and Ronald de Boer.
+After Dick Advocaat became manager, Murray again sanctioned some large transfer spending on players such as Tore Andre Flo and Ronald de Boer - the former being the most expensive player signed by a Scottish club.

-During this time, Murray employed an Employee Benefit Trust scheme to pay players, and other staff at board level, including himself.
-EBTs have been described as tax avoidance schemes, and allowed Rangers players and employees to pay less tax on what they were paid.
-Murray denied that any cheating took place with regards to this EBT scheme during his stewardship.
-HMRC took issue with the scheme and provided Rangers with a bill of £49 million, inclusive of interest and penalties.
-This was disputed and was ruled upon by three judges at a First Tier Tax Tribunal; the verdict was announced on 20 November 2012, with Rangers winning the appeal.
-An Upper Tribunal upheld the decision in 2014, but HMRC appealed to the Court of Session.
-In November 2015, their appeal that the EBT payments made to Rangers employees were undeclared taxable earnings was upheld by all three judges.
-In July 2017, the Court of Session's ruling was upheld by the UK Supreme Court in a final decision.
+The corporate identity controlling the club underwent a change in 2000 when Murray decided to list the company on the stock exchange, making it a public limited company.
+Murray stated his plan to grow Rangers into a global brand to compete with the likes of English Premier League champions Manchester United.
+The name of the company was subsequently amended to The Rangers Football Club Plc.

-Rangers Football Club became a limited company on 27 May 1899 when it was incorporated as The Rangers Football Club Ltd. It continued in this form until the year 2000 when Murray decided to list the company on the stock exchange, making it a public limited company.
-The name of the company was therefore changed to The Rangers Football Club Plc.
+On 5 July 2002, Murray had relinquished the chairmanship and limited his day-to-day involvement in the club's running but his status as by far the largest share-holder remained.
+Murray's decisions while chairman continued to impact Rangers and several years of significant overspending saw debts of £65m being accrued.
+On 1 September 2004, Murray announced his return to the chairmanship, with debts having increased to £72m during his absence.
+A share rights-issue was quickly devised with a target to raise £57m in order to reduce the company's debt.
+In December 2004, the issue was concluded with £51.4m being raised, almost £6m less than hoped for, and with Murray responsible for over £50m of that through one of his other companies - Murray MHL Limited.
+Essentially by doing this, Murray increased his shareholding in Rangers to 91.8% of the total stock, and intrinsically link the finances of Rangers Football Club Plc with Murray MHL Limited.